 One significant issue in a dissolution of marriage case is the distribution of assets and debts, referred to in Florida as “equitable distribution.”
 Equitable distribution is the process where each asset is valued, identified as marital or nonmarital and distributed to one of the parties.
 Sometimes the parties will agree to the equitable distribution plan while other times the Court will order the plan for equitable distribution.
 Before distribution, the assets and debts must be classified as either non-marital or marital.

-Contact The Law Office of Silverman, Mack & Associates for more information about asset distribution and liability, or to schedule a free consultation with an experienced Gainesville divorce lawyer.
+Contact Silverman and Mack, LLC for more information about asset distribution and liability, or to schedule a free consultation with an experienced Gainesville divorce lawyer.
 We can help you evaluate the overall plan of equitable distribution to provide the best result for your case.

 What Are Marital Assets?